 At Navin Field, Goose Goslin grounds into four consecutive double plays.
 The Tiger outfielder's lack of offense doesn't matter, as Detroit beats the visiting Indians, 4-1.

 Jim Martin, the Pampa Oilers' catcher, is struck by lightning behind the plate during a Class C West Texas-New Mexico League contest played at Abilene's Blue Sox Stadium.
 The 20 year-old backstop, who will return to the lineup tomorrow, is knock unconscious by the bolt of electricity that propels his mask 20 feet beyond the pitcher’s mound.

 Five days past his 40th birthday, Warren Spahn becomes the second oldest pitcher, only behind Cy Young's performance at the age of 41 years and three months, to throw a no-hitter.
 Henry Aaron knocks in the game's only run when the Braves beat the Giants at County Stadium, 1-0.

 As Houston fans cheer their pre-game ascent, Mets announcer Lindsey Nelson and a radio engineer climb into the Astrodome's gondola and are hoisted 208 feet above second base to broadcast the game.
 The umpiring crew determines that any ball hitting the pair will be in play, since an existing ground rule also calls a ball hitting any part of the dome is also in play.

 Padres' rookie Ozzie Smith, a future Hall of Famer due to his defensive prowess at short, makes what he will rate as his best play ever when he dives to his left to field a grounder hit by Jeff Burroughs of Atlanta.
-Although the ball takes a bad hop and scoots behind the 'Wizard's' head, he promptly sticks out his bare right hand snagging and then popping to his feet to get the out at first base.
+Although the ball takes a bad hop and scoots behind the 'Wizard's' head, he promptly sticks out his bare right hand, snagging the ball before popping to his feet to get the out at first base.

 After the Yankees get off to a 6-10 start, skipper Yogi Berra is fired and replaced by Billy Martin, who is returning to manage the club for the fourth time.
 The fired manager vows not to return to Yankee Stadium for as long as George Steinbrenner is the owner of the team, and it will take 14 years for the two to reconcile.